NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Use approximate camera models for speed.
 Only with ISIS .cub cameras.

---coarse-levels <integer (default: 0)>
-    Solve the problem on a grid coarser than the original by a factor of 2 to this power, then refine the solution on finer grids.
-Experimental.
-It is suggested to not use this option.

---max-coarse-iterations <integer (default: 10)>
-    How many iterations to do at levels of resolution coarser than the final result.

 --crop-input-images
     Crop the images to a region that was computed to be large enough and keep them fully in memory, for speed.